How to View Disk Usage and Bandwidth Usage

 - Consider a CDN (Content Delivery Network): A CDN can distribute your website's static files across multiple servers, reducing the load on your primary server and potentially bandwidth usage.

 A: Inodes are essentially the "containers" for all the files and folders on your hosting account.
 Each file, even a small image or email, uses one inode.
 If your inode usage reaches its limit, you might be unable to upload new files or receive emails, even if you have plenty of disk space.
 Regularly monitoring your inode usage is important for the smooth operation of your account.
-Refer to Inode Limits for more details about checking and reducing the inode count.
+Refer to Hosting Inode Limits for more details about checking and reducing the inode count.

 A: There can be discrepancies between your hosting account's bandwidth usage and website analytics due to several factors: